vincekurtz/TRAQR_website/README.md

 - Run `push_updates.sh`.
 This pushes the content of `_site/` to the proper place on the people server.

 ### To Do
-- Add datafiles page, work in upload functionality
-- Add button to enable scrolling zoom on the map
 - Disable map buttons if screen too small (mobile)
 - Add people page?
 - Add some sort of time filtering to the map